Chancellor of the Duchy of Lancaster

-The chancellor of the Duchy of Lancaster is a ministerial office in the Government of the United Kingdom.
-Excluding the prime minister, the chancellor is the highest ranking minister in the Cabinet Office, immediately after the Prime Minister, and senior to the Minister for the Cabinet Office.
+The Chancellor of the Duchy of Lancaster is a ministerial office in the Government of the United Kingdom.
+Excluding the prime minister, the chancellor is the highest ranking minister in the Cabinet Office, immediately after the prime minister, and senior to the Minister for the Cabinet Office.
+The Chancellor of the Duchy of Lancaster is the most senior minister within the Cabinet Office, but the role does not outrank other Cabinet ministers and does not have automatic authority outside that department.
 The role includes as part of its duties the administration of the estates and rents of the Duchy of Lancaster.

 Formally, the chancellor of the Duchy of Lancaster is appointed by the Sovereign on the advice of the prime minister, and is answerable to Parliament for the governance of the Duchy.
 In modern times, however, the involvement of the chancellor in the running of the day-to-day affairs of the Duchy is slight, and the office is held by a senior politician whose main role is usually quite different.
 In practical terms, it is a sinecure, allowing the prime minister to appoint an additional minister without portfolio to the Cabinet of the United Kingdom.
-In September 2021 the role was endowed with responsibility for advising the prime minister on policy development and implementation, particularly around Brexit.

 The corresponding shadow minister is the shadow chancellor of the Duchy of Lancaster.

+The role is typically held by a close ally of the Prime Minister entrusted to support the delivery of their current priorities.
+In 2021, the role was endowed with responsibility for advising the prime minister on Brexit policy.

+In the Starmer ministry, the role was given responsibility for supporting delivery of the government's strategic priorities, Cabinet Office policy, cleaning up politics, and national security and resilience.

 History

 Originally, the chancellor was the chief officer in the daily management of the Duchy of Lancaster and the County Palatine of Lancaster (a county palatine merged into the Crown in 1399), but that estate is now run by a deputy, leaving the chancellor as a member of the Cabinet with little obligation in regard to the chancellorship.
 The position has often been given to a senior Cabinet minister with responsibilities in a particular area of policy for which there is no department with an appropriate portfolio.

-In 1491 the office of Vice-Chancellor of the County Palatine of Lancaster was created.
+In 1491, the office of Vice-Chancellor of the County Palatine of Lancaster was created.
 The position is now held by a judge of the Chancery Division of the High Court of Justice, who sits in the north west of England, and is no longer appointed to that position as legal officer of the Duchy.